MuGdxy/GalDesigner/Documents/GalEngine.Resource.md

 [Type = ResourceType, Tag = ResourceTag, FilePath = ResourcePath]

-or

-[ResourceType, ResourceTag, FilePath]

-//You can not do this: [Type = ResourceType, ResourceTag, FilePath]

 //For example: [Type = Image, Tag = Image1, FilePath = "Image1.Png"]
 ```